paulg78/osb/readme-OSB.md

 #OSB

 TODOS
-Allow student to be added only if there is space left in a slot fix delete student add roles:
+change unscheduled student list to be based on students not on calendar (instead of students without a slot; stop using slot in student so we don't have to deal with transactions); use index for that fix delete student add roles:
   al:     modify schedule (days and slots); view all students